 Pancreatitis is typically caused by gallstones that block the common bile duct or in some cases, excessive alcohol intake.
 It is characterized by severe pain in the abdomen that can extend to the back, nausea and vomiting, bloating, indigestion, diarrhea and fever.

 Treatment-wise, pancreatitis often requires hospitalization, antibiotics, pain medication and intravenous (IV) fluids.
-In cases where pancreatitis is caused by an obstructed bile duct, surgery is necessary.
-Gallstones can be removed and prevented by gallbladder removal.
-Pancreatic surgery in Singapore is also done to drain the pancreas from any dead tissues that can cause further infection.
+In cases where pancreatitis is caused by a gallstone obstructing the bile duct, ERCP is necessary.
+Then, further Gallstones can be removed and prevented by gallbladder removal.
+Pancreatic surgery in Singapore is sometimes done to drain the pancreas of any dead tissues that have become infected.

 Diabetes mellitus is a disorder characterized by a blood sugar level that is too high.
 It develops when as a result of the pancreas not producing sufficient insulin (type 1 diabetes), or the body being unable to use insulin properly (type 2 diabetes).
 Insulin is a hormone that transports sugar (glucose) from the blood into the cell, providing them energy to function.
 With diabetes, there is a lack of insulin, resulting in glucose staying in the blood.
 This leads to high sugar levels (hyperglycemia).